LennyHo/FYP-26-S2-11/README.md

 FYP-26-S2-11 for AI Chatbot for Customer.

-## PLEASE CHECK YOUR FRONTEND, BACKEND, DATABASE, AND API PLATFORMS ARE WORKING ON YOUR LAPTOP BEFORE YOU START CODING.
+## PLEASE CHECK YOUR FRONTEND, BACKEND, DATABASE, AND API PLATFORMS ARE WORKING ON YOUR LAPTOP BEFORE START CODING.

 ## To Run Frontend (React and Next.js):
 1. run `Npm install`